DismalShadowX/Mastodon-Backup-Doc/README.md

+# The guide is now open-source

+> [!NOTE]
+> Based on my blog: [A Comprehensive Guide to Backing Up and Restoring Your Mastodon Database](https://press.everythingbagel.me/shadow/a-comprehensive-guide-to-backing-up-and-restoring-your-mastodon-database)

+> [!TIP]
+> The goal is to improve and rewrite this outdated guide before the official 4.3.0 release

 # A Comprehensive Guide to Backing Up and Restoring Your Mastodon Database

 Mastodon, a popular open-source social media platform, has gained significant traction in recent years.
 As an administrator of a Mastodon instance, you understand the importance of safeguarding your data and ensure that your Mastodon instance stays up and running.
 Regularly creating backups of your Mastodon database is a fundamental part of maintaining a secure and reliable platform.
 In this guide, I'll walk you through the process of backing up and restoring your Mastodon database using `pg_dump` and `pg_restore` tools.